+HIST 125-305

+Thursdays, 1:30-2:45 pm Innovation Hall 133 Spencer Duncan HIST 125-306

+Thursdays, 10:30-11:45 am

+Research Hall 202

+Spencer Duncan

+HIST 125-310

+Thursdays, 12-1:15 pm Innovation Hall 209

+Spencer Duncan

+HIST 125-311

+Thursdays, 12-1:15 pm

+Nguyen Engineering Building 1107

+Mika Endo

+HIST 125-312

+Thursdays, 1:30-2:45 pm

+West 1001

+Mika Endo

+HIST 125-3P3

+Thursdays, 12-1:15 pm

+Planetary Hall 126

+Dr. Jane Hooper

-Note: The entire class will meet on Thursdays to discuss important events in world history on which you will be tested during the mid-term and final exams.
-You will also meet with your discussion section on Tuesdays to work on research projects that relate to concepts covered during the lecture.
+Note: The entire class will meet on Tuesdays to discuss important events in world history on which you will be tested during the mid-term and final exams.
+You will meet with your smaller discussion section on Thursdays to work on research projects that relate to concepts covered during the lecture.
 These projects will also be graded.
-Your weekly attendance and full participation in both sessions will be necessary for your success in this course.
+Your weekly attendance and full participation in both sessions are necessary components for your success in this course.

-Course Description:
+Course description:

 In this class we will examine major events and relationships that have transformed our world from about 1400 to the twenty-first century.
-Throughout the semester, you will use online databases to conduct three primary source research projects about early connections in the premodern world, American slavery and resistance, and twentieth-century global consumption.
-At the end of each module, you will submit a paper describing their findings.
+Throughout the semester, you will use online databases to conduct three primary source research projects about early connections in the premodern world, American slavery and resistance, and the global ramifications of the Cold War.
+At the end of each module, you will submit a paper describing your findings.
 During the lectures, our focus will be on global interactions, balanced with a careful consideration of local developments and influences.
 Topics will include the development of political and economic systems (e.g., democracy, liberalism, nationalism, fascism, colonialism, capitalism, socialism), changing conceptions of culture and identity (e.g., race, gender, ethnicity), and the conflicts and opportunities born of this transformation (e.g., anti-colonial movements, social revolutions, world wars, international organizations, globalization, religious and cultural conflicts).
 By the end of the semester, you will be able to provide thoughtful answers to the following questions: Why is economic and military power largely concentrated in the hands of Western leaders and countries?
 What separates a "developing" country from a "developed" one?
 Why are some areas of the world resource-rich but their communities poor?
 Why is warfare seemingly endemic in some parts of the world?
 What do we mean by the term "modern world"?
 While we cannot come up with simple answers to these questions, we can use history to understand how modern systems of political, economic, and social meaning, including the emergence of Western economic dominance, developed.
+Course objectives: